hisnameisjimmy/hisnameisjimmy.github.io/_posts/2019-8-29-Feedback-Loops-Momentum-Excitement.md

 layout: post
 title: Feedback Loops, Momentum, and Excitement
 featured-image: images/unsplash-marco-mons.jpg
+featured-image-credit: Photo by Marco Mons on Unsplash
 ---

-{% include image-header.html url="/images/unsplash-marco-mons.jpg" description="Photo by Marco Mons on Unsplash" %}

 When building products, there are two things that seem extremely important: scope and speed to feedback.